Standard Web Application (Hosted Control)

 Under Unified Service Desk area, select Standard Web Application from the Unified Service Desk Component Type drop-down list.

 From the Allow Multiple Pages drop-down list, select Yes to automatically create a drop-down list when a second URL is called or a window navigation rule directs a page to the tab.
 This will allow the user to quickly search between the pages that are attached to this control.
 If you select No, when Unified Service Desk receives a navigate action call or a page is routed to the tab, it will replace the page that is currently displayed and update the browser history.

 The Hosting Type drop-down list specifies how you want this control to be hosted.
-You can choose IE Process default or Internal WPF.
+You can choose Chrome Process default or Internal WPF.
 For more information, see Select a hosting method for hosted controls.

 Under the Common Properties area, select the Application is Global check box to set the hosted control as global.
 Global hosted controls can be displayed outside of a customer session.
 Controls like the agents’ dashboard, wall or search are common uses for global hosted controls.
 Global hosted controls do not have session-specific state so when you change sessions, these same global hosted controls remain.
 If the check box is not selected, the hosted control becomes session based.
 Session-based controls exist in the context of the customer session.
 If the user changes to another session, all the session pages from the previous session are hidden.

 In the Display Group field, specify a panel where this hosted control will be displayed.
 For information about various panels available in Unified Service Desk, see Panels.